drogatkin/rust_utilities/doc/rustbee/README.md

 4. can work on systems where Java isn't supported

 ## Syntax highlights
-RB build script as 7Bee defines at least one build target.
+RB build script defines at least one build target.
 Several build targets can be dependent, It is possible to define variables in a form:

     name=value